leif-behrens/wiki-portfolio/home-lab/Server/pfsense.md

 ## Overview
 INSERT IMAGE <create_pfsense_vm_21.png>
 I could also use VLANs but for now I leave it as is with different virtual network interfaces for each LAN.

+# Network Bridges
+Under Datacenter > proxmox01 > System > Network I created Linux Bridges for each LAN so that the Proxmox is handeling (routing) all the traffic between the networks.
+Each virtual NIC of the different LANs is their gateway.
+This way they are all segmented and separated.